 This blog will help develop your knowledge of concrete and discern when you need to call Beton to assist you in anticipating or solving concrete performance challenges.

 Prevention and testing key to ensuring high concrete performance

-If you know what to look for and what questions to ask, you might be able to predict whether an aggregate is likely to cause popouts or concrete is likely to scale.
-Our blog posts will help you keep watch over the specs, timing, and techniques that ensure a successful project outcome.
+If you know what to look for and what questions to ask, you might be able to predict whether an aggregate is likely to cause popouts, or evaluate its suitability for a project.
+Or determine if concrete is likely to scale.
+Our blog posts will help you keep watch over the specifications, timing, and techniques that ensure a successful project outcome.

 Some projects require more in-depth knowledge, however, and that’s where Beton Consulting Engineers comes in.

 For instance, thick sections of concrete are needed in everything from massive bridge piers to MRI radiation shielding at a hospital.
 But cement hydration generates heat and in a thick section, the difference in temperature between the inside and face cause stresses.
 If there’s too much of a temperature difference, the concrete cracks.

 We know how to develop a thermal control plan to manage heat of hydration.

 So we’ll write a blog post or two about it so you understand what it is.

 In the end, improving concrete performance is often about making our infrastructure durable.
 We’re using this blog to cover a variety of topics to boost your knowledge and project results.